-Early on Alvin got a degree in chemstry and worked for several years in a research lab before changing course at culinary school in Chicago.
+Early on Alvin got a degree in chemistry and worked for several years in a research lab before changing course at culinary school in Chicago.
 He staged in one of the best kitchens in the city and cooked for four years before moving to Seattle.
 After working for Bon Appetit at both Seattle University and Amazon he ended up running one of the cafes.
-Missing restaurant kitchens he found an opportunity at ESR as the chef at Mkt. in Tangletown before becoming a roaming manager for ESR.
+Missing restaurant kitchens, he found an opportunity at ESR as the chef at Mkt. in Tangletown before becoming a roaming manager for ESR.

 Rosemead, California.
 Our claim to fame: Sriracha.
 The original factory was a mile from my house.

 First Restaurant Job

 Lula Cafe, Chicago.
 Single-handedly the best work experience I've had and one of the best restaurants in the city.
 If you're in Chicago, check it out.
 It will not disappoint (get a pasta ya-ya).